 During summer, those seas will tend to lose much or all sea ice regardless, so the benefit shifts to the Central Arctic Basin.
 Specifically, the Atlantic side.
 This delays the time at which a ‘blue ocean’ event (less than 1 million square km of sea ice coverage) becomes a regularity.

-So… We Should Be Happy About a Slowing AMOC?
+So… How Should We Feel About a Slowing AMOC?

 It really depends on your perspective.